tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Since this test case has valid data for both slots, comment to students that the test status is `Succeeded`, and the execution results show a response with both slots fulfilled with the data passed on the test case.

-Show students how to add a new test case, click on the test events dropdown list and choose the _Configure test events_ option.
+Show students how to add a new test case.
+Click on the test events dropdown list and choose the _Configure test events_ option.

 ![Add new test event](Images/lambda-add-new-test-evet.png)